qwertie/home/misc/Atlas-Shrugged-summary.md

 > "The choice will be yours, Miss Taggart."

 > [...]
-"It was you . . . wasn't it? . . . who destroyed my Line. . . ."
+"It was you ... wasn't it? ... who destroyed my Line...."

 > "Why, no. It was the contradiction."

 > [...]
-"That night . . . twelve years ago ... a spring night when you walked out of a meeting of six thousand murderers — that story is true, isn't it?"
+"That night ... twelve years ago ... a spring night when you walked out of a meeting of six thousand murderers — that story is true, isn't it?"

 > "Yes . "